-Lloyd's aims to integrate sustainability into all of its business areas and expects its suppliers to support sound environmental management principles and reduce their impact on the environment.
+Lloyd's is certified to ISO 14001 (International Environmental Management Standard).
+Lloyd's aims to integrate sustainability into all its business areas and expects its suppliers to support sound environmental management principles and reduce their impact on the environment.

-Lloyd's aims to be net zero by 2025 in terms of our own operations and are looking to our suppliers to support this.
+Lloyd's aims to achieve carbon neutral status by the end of 2025 in terms of our own operations and are looking to our suppliers to support this.

-- Suppliers must have a written environmental/sustainability policy or equivalent, appropriate to the size and nature of the supplier's operations that, where applicable, addresses preventing, mitigating and controlling serious environmental and health impacts from operations including raw material usage, greenhouse gas emissions, water, waste, air quality and biodiversity. - Suppliers must have effective internal environmental management programmes with adequately trained staff responsible for managing the organisation's environmental performance. - Suppliers must abide by all legislation and regulations related to the protection of the environment and the handling and disposal of dangerous and hazardous materials. - Suppliers should use products which can be re-used, recycled, used in an energy efficient manner and which cause minimal environmental damage at all stages of the supply chain. - Suppliers should monitor and reduce, where feasible their environmental impacts.
+- Suppliers must have a written environmental/sustainability policy or equivalent, appropriate to the size and nature of the supplier's operations that, where applicable, addresses preventing, mitigating, and controlling serious environmental and health impacts from operations including raw material usage, greenhouse gas emissions, water, waste, air quality and biodiversity. - Suppliers must have effective internal environmental management programmes with adequately trained staff responsible for managing the organisation's environmental performance.

+- Suppliers must abide by all legislation and regulations related to the protection of the environment and the handling and disposal of dangerous and hazardous materials. - Suppliers should use products which can be re-used, recycled, used in an energy efficient manner and which cause minimal environmental damage at all stages of the supply chain. - Suppliers should monitor and reduce, where feasible their environmental impacts.